FearGoidte/Middleman.bbpackage/README.markdown

 This is a [BBEdit](http://www.barebones.com/products/bbedit/) package of scripts and clippings for use with the [Middleman](https://middlemanapp.com) static website generator.

+If you find this useful and want to make an addition or an improvement, all *pull requests* are gratefully received.

 ## Scripts

 * Launch preview server and open in default Web browser;